sunnysideup/silverstripe-uuid/docs/en/INDEX.md

 # customisation

 You can use the following methods in your dataobject wit the `UUIDExtension` to customise the CMS:
- - `ShowUUIDInCMS` - returns a boolean
+ - `ShowUUIDInCMS` - returns a boolean - show the fields in the CMS
  - `UUIDTabInCMS` - returns a string - e.g. 'Root.Security'